 We take great care to protect and respect the rights of individuals in relation to their personal data, especially in the case of children.
 We will ask for the consent from a parent or guardian to process the personal data of a person who is under 16 years old.

-This will mainly apply to consent for photographs taken at events but will also apply to the new category of Young Membership to be introduced from 2018.
+This will mainly apply to consent for photographs taken at events but will also apply to the category of Young Membership which was introduced in 2018.

 When using photographs, we do not normally publish names and ages of young people.
 In cases where we would like to publish names and ages of young people we would explain this in the privacy notice and consent form.

 How do you protect my data?